HasibullahFathi/rock-perer-scissors/README.md

 - Photos have been resized and their format changed using the [Tinypng](https://tinypng.com/) website.
 - The photos used on the players photos are from This Open Source site.
+- page favcion and background images were designed by my self.